beeva-luismesa/beeva-poc-ocr/README.md

 # BEEVA PoC OCR

 This module is built in order to evaluate the capability of several OCR software for reading the text from a set of video frames extracted from a local or youtube video.
+Then, it tries to identify passwords patterns in that text.

 We have tested `Tesseract`, as a local choice, and `Google Cloud Vision` and `OCR.Space`, as API choices.

+The process keeps the frames images and their text in the specified output folder and the potential passwords detected in the log file.

 ## Configuration